MacLemon/ongakuka/README.md

 ## Setup
-Setup a host configuration in your `~/.ssh/config` like this Replace the hostname and filename, etc. accordingly.
+Setup a host configuration in your `~/.ssh/config` like this Replace the hostname and identity key filename, etc. accordingly.

 Host nickname must be Ongakuka (capital O).